 “How long does fentanyl stay in your system? ” is a question that many misusers of the drug may have.
 Since fentanyl can be administered in so many different ways, the administration method determines how long the effects last and how long it may stay in your system.
 When someone who suffers from an addiction to this drug suddenly stops using it, fentanyl withdrawal symptoms can occur.
 It is important to remember that recovery from fentanyl addiction takes much more than simply ending drug use.
-The underlying causes of the addiction and the mental illness from the addiction itself must be addressed for the best chances of a successful fentanyl addiction treatment and recovery.
+The underlying causes of the addiction and the mental illness from the addiction itself must be addressed for the best chances of a successful recovery.

 Get Your Life Back

 Find Hope & Recovery.
 Get Safe Comfortable Detox, Addiction Rehab & Dual Diagnosis High-Quality Care.Hotline (877) 378-4154

 Fentanyl is used because it produces a stronger high than other opioids.
 The fentanyl sold illegally is a powder, a liquid, a spray, or a pill.
 Some substance abusers use fentanyl without knowing it because it is mixed into other drugs.
 This can include heroin, cocaine, methamphetamine, and MDMA.
 Very little of the drug is needed to produce the desired effects.
 People using other drugs may not realize fentanyl is laced into it.
 They may be taking a stronger dose that will lead to an overdose.
 Because of this uncertainty, many people who misuse opioids now do “test doses” in hopes that they will be able to tell if the drug is laced with fentanyl.